Advantages of a Limited Company

 - There are a number of other tax advantages for a limited company.

 - Often it is possible to reduce the Corporation Tax, with careful planning, by making dividend payments to its shareholders, and by the use of a Company Pension Scheme.

 - The company has a legal existence separate from its management and its members (the shareholders)

 - The company’s name is protected

 - It has flexible borrowing powers

-- The company continues despite the death, resignation or bankruptcy of the directors and shareholders
+- The company continues despite the death, resignation or bankruptcy of management and members

-- The interests and obligations of the directors are defined
+- The interests and obligations of management are defined

 - Appointment, retirement or removal of directors is straightforward